need4swede/wiki-go/data/documents/neptune-pro/document.md

 - TMDB-only enrichment is hidden; backend-native metadata continues normally and cached enrichment is retained for later reactivation.
 - Downloads and their management surfaces become unavailable.
 Existing files and progress remain on the device.
 - Top Shelf falls back to its Free presentation and limits while keeping saved Pro choices for later.
+- Standard iOS Page widgets continue working.
+Configured Pin and Section widgets retain their selections but show the matching locked state; restoring Pro republishes their current content without deleting the native Pin or in-app Home or Discover section.

 Use **Restore Purchases** if an active subscription or Lifetime purchase is not recognized on a device.